 On February 10, 2021, the Company announced that it had filed a permit application for an exploration program, including drilling, at Gibbons Creek.
+The permit was received on April 26, 2021.
 Geophysical conductors defined by a 2017 airborne ZTEM survey remain to be tested.
 Spectroscopic analysis of core samples from 2015 drilling detected clay alteration products such as illite and sudoite (a unique form of chlorite associated with uranium mineralization) in the sandstone at or near the unconformity, which suggests that hydrothermal alteration has occurred in the area of the drill holes.

 ALX is compiling and integrating geophysical and geochemical data from historical work to identify new target areas at Gibbons Creek.
 Soil surveys using leading-edge geochemical techniques are planned across the highest-priority targets to optimize drill targets.
-Access to the Project is year-round, thereby creating a flexibility for either summer or winter exploration programs.
+Access to Gibbons Creek is year-round, thereby creating a flexibility for either summer or winter exploration programs.